 Walking the Camino de Santiago

 Thirty or so trails make up a bustling network of pilgrimage routes, all meandering to a sole terminus: the Cathedral of Santiago de Compostela in Galicia, Spain.
 Collectively known as the Camino de Santiago, they are some of Europe’s most sought-after long-distance hikes, putting this region in a league of its own.
-Discover here costs and maps and plan your trip on the right route.See all Camino de Santiago tours
+Discover here costs and maps and plan your trip on the right route.See Camino de Santiago Tours

-Camino de Santiago Information
+How to Prepare for the Camino de Santiago

 How can I get to Camino de Santiago?

 This, of course, depends on the route you’re taking.
 Flying to the city closest to the trailhead is certainly preferable if you’re coming in from Australia, USA and the UK.
 However, UK travellers may travel by bus or rail to the towns of Ferrol, Oviedo and St. Jean Pied de Port.
 Learn more.

 When should I walk the Camino de Santiago?